 All the while Washboard Jeremy was working in Banjo Ivan’s home town of Erie, PA, where he met Banjo Ivan’s father.
-When washboard Jeremy got accepted to a fellowship program at Marquette University he was told to look up Banjo Ivan when he got there.
+When washboard Jeremy got accepted to a fellowship program at Marquette University he was told to look up Banjo Ivan when he got there, and he did.
+Washboard Jeremey introduced the band to Bass Jackie, and the band was complete.

 Like a lot of the stuff we do the name Pay The Devil is nautically based.
 In the wooden ship world “paying a seam” means to fill the gap between wood planks with hot tar or pitch, rope, or cotton.
 The longest seam is the bottom most seam, between the keel of the boat and the first plank, down in the bilge.
 This seam has been referred to as “the devil” as early as 1865.
 The bilge, or the bottom of the ship, is the hottest, darkest, dirtiest, and all around worst place to be.
 Paying the Devil is the worst job on board.